softsuiteng/wjbmr/content/articles/delayed-diagnosis-and-specialist-referral-a-persisting-dilemma-in-medical-practice-a-case-report/index.md

 ---
-title: "Delayed Diagnosis and Specialist Referral:A Persisting Dilemma in Medical Practice a Case Report"
+title: "Delayed Diagnosis and Specialist Referral - A Persisting Dilemma in Medical Practice: A Case Report"
 date: 2015-09-15T10:00:00+01:00
 draft: false